Explicit points on the Legendre curve: Heights

+Both the height pairing and the discussion of discriminants in the next section are based heavily on the Shioda-Tate isomorphism.
+We refer to \cite[Chap.~4]{UlmerCRM} for a discussion of this in a somewhat more general context.
+In particular, the definition of the height pairing on $E(F)$ and the proof that it is closely related to the canonical height was discussed in \cite[Prop.~4.3.1]{UlmerCRM}.

-The definition of the height pairing is discussed in detail in \cite{UlmerPCMI}.
-We quickly review the construction here.
-For a point $P\in E(K_d)$, we write $[P]$ for the corresponding curve in $\EE$, namely the image of the section $\P^1\to\EE$ whose generic fiber is $P$.
-For each $P$ there is a unique $\Q$-linear combination $D_P$ of non-identity components of bad fibers of $\pi$ such that the divisor $[P]-[0]+D_P$ is orthogonal to all components of fibers of $\pi$ under the intersection pairing on $\EE$.
-To compute $D_P$, one need only determine the component of the reduction through which $[P]$ passes at each reducible fiber.
+We quickly review the definition of the height pairing here.
+For a point $P\in E(F)$, we write $[P]$ for the corresponding curve in $\EE_d$, namely the image of the section $\P^1\to\EE_d$ whose generic fiber is $P$.
+For each $P$ there is a unique $\Q$-linear combination $D_P$ of non-identity components of reducible fibers of $\pi$ such that the divisor $[P]-[0]+D_P$ is orthogonal to all components of fibers of $\pi$ under the intersection pairing on $\EE_d$.
+To compute $D_P$, one need only determine the component of the fiber through which $[P]$ passes at each reducible fiber.
 The height pairing is then defined by